 How can socially engaged critical spatial practice act in relation and response to the urgencies of social justice and equality, contested territories and conditions of conflict?
 In what ways can critical and experimental forms and environments for learning and knowledge production transform practice?

-Urgent Pedagogies is a project and space for inquiry and sharing knowledge and experience and it consists of a series of public events and an emerging online platform highlighting and discussing practice and theory.
-It aims to serve as a common resource and a space for bringing together practitioners, researchers, and thinkers from a plurality of backgrounds, experiences, contexts, and situations to be in dialogue and think together.
+Urgent Pedagogies is a project and platform for inquiry, sharing knowledge and experience through public events and an emerging online archive highlighting and discussing both practice and theory.
+It aims to serve as a common resource, bringing together practitioners and researchers from a plurality of contexts, experiences, and backgrounds to be in dialogue and think together.

-Looking at the role of socially engaged critical spatial practices and its ability to act and develop, learning is central.
-To act in relation to different societal urgencies and situations of conflict demands the capacity to carefully approach different issues and contexts, adopt alternative perspectives and create strategies and settings for learning, un-learning, thinking together and alternative forms of producing and sharing knowledge.
-To move beyond established institutional forms of research and teaching and to encourage alternative, new and old, forms of learning may contribute to challenging social and political contexts ruled by hegemonic institutionalism, colonial processes and extractive capitalism.
-Approaches of alternative collectively initiated pedagogical platforms may be emancipative forms of solidarity, care and resistance.
-Urgent Pedagogies aim to point out new possibilities and create alternative alliances of methodologies and initiatives.
+Looking at the role of socially engaged critical spatial practices and their ability to act and develop, learning is central.
+To act—in relation to societal urgencies and situations of conflict—demands the capacity to carefully approach issues and contexts, adopt different perspectives and create strategies and settings for learning, un-learning, thinking together, and alternative forms of producing and sharing knowledge.
+To move beyond established institutional forms of research and teaching, and to encourage new/old forms of learning may contribute to challenging social and political contexts ruled by hegemonic institutionalism, colonial legacies, and extractive capitalism.
+Approaches of alternative, collectively initiated pedagogical platforms may be emancipative forms of action, care, solidarity and resistance.
+Urgent Pedagogies aims to highlight new possibilities and build alliances across methodologies and initiatives.

-Urgent Pedagogies starts from this belief that learning and pedagogies are crucial in developing socially engaged critical practice, and that this project may contribute with a space to inquiry, discuss and share knowledge and experience on these topics.
-It has a focus on critical spatial practice, but both in its research and distribution it is a cross boundary project connecting different artistic practices such as visual art, spatial practice and architecture, design, and non-artistic practices such as civil society organisations, activist initiatives etc. It has the ambition to represent and include practices and people from a multitude of experiences, situations and contexts as well as geographies.
-Learning is also at the centre of the project itself; learning through an open-ended and experimental approach, through using different perspectives, new encounters and critical dialogues, and an expanding networks of alliances.
+Urgent Pedagogies sees learning and pedagogy as crucial to socially engaged critical practices and aims to contribute by hosting a space for inquiry and dialogue to share knowledge and experience.
+It focuses on critical spatial practices, however, both in its research and distribution it is a transdisciplinary project connecting various art, architecture, design, and artistic research practices with civil society organisations, activist initiatives, and so on.
+It has the ambition to engage with practices and people from a multitude of experiences, situations, contexts, and geographies.
+Learning is central to the project; learning through open-ended and experimental approaches, through engaging with different perspectives, through new encounters and critical dialogues, and a growing network of alliances.

-Urgent Pedagogies started with a public seminar, Learning and Unlearning through Spaces of Exception, as a part of 4th Istanbul Design Biennial in 2018, entitled A School of Schools.
-A group of international practitioners and thinkers were invited to discuss the role of alternative approaches in pedagogy in relation to different “urgencies”, contested territories and conditions of conflict, related to border ecologies, occupations and urban and rural struggle.
-After the biennial it was developed as a project and series of public events planned to continue in 2019 and 2020, and to include the development of an online platform.
+Urgent Pedagogies started in 2018 with a public seminar, Learning and Unlearning through Spaces of Exception, developed by IASPIS as a part of the 4th Istanbul Design Biennial titled A School of Schools.
+A group of international practitioners and thinkers were invited to discuss the role of alternative pedagogical approaches in relation to different “urgencies”, contested territories, and conditions of conflict related to border ecologies, occupations, and urban and rural struggle.
+After the biennial, it was developed into a project with plans for a series of public events through 2019 and 2020, as well as the development of an online platform.

-The project continued through two public events and meetings; Pedagogical turns in Practice and Formal and Informal Learning Environments, gathering practitioners, academics and students at the premises of IASPIS in Stockholm.
-In the spring of 2020, facing the outbreak of the pandemic, the project was adjusted to meet this new reality with a focus on developing the online platform, transforming the public programme into a series of online presentations and conversations, commissioning a series of texts and initiating an emerging archive presenting examples of practice and theory.
+The project continued with two public events and meetings which gathered practitioners, academics, and students to the premises of IASPIS in Stockholm, Sweden: Pedagogical turns in Practice and Formal and Informal Learning Environments.
+In the spring of 2020, facing the outbreak of the pandemic, the project adjusted to meet this new reality by focusing on developing the online platform, transforming the public programme into a series of online presentations and conversations, commissioned texts, and an emerging archive presenting both practice and theory.

-Text commissions, online talks and the gathering of examples for the archive has been developing from an existing network of practitioners, researchers and thinkers in different fields, including participants in the public events, and then further through research into new contexts and geographies.
-This means that Urgent Pedagogies has started to form a growing network and a space for sharing but also for possible collaborations.
-With the idea of developing the project further, and in line with its subject of learning and pedagogy, it aims to eventually unfold in new formats and modalities for meeting, sharing knowledge and experience and learning together.
+The growing online archive has been gathered from an existing network of practitioners, researchers, and thinkers from various fields, including participants from public events, and further extended by engaging with practices from different contexts and geographies.
+Urgent Pedagogies thus forms a growing network, not only a space for sharing but also for initiating possible exchanges and collaborations.
+As the project continues, we hope to unfold new formats and modalities for meeting, sharing knowledge and experience, and learning together.

 Urgent Pedagogies is initiated and organised by IASPIS, the Swedish Arts Grants Committee’s International Programme for Visual and Applied Arts.
-The project is developed and pursued by Magnus Ericson, curator and Project Manager responsible for the design, crafts and architecture programme at IASPIS and Pelin Tan, Senior Researcher of the Center for Arts, Design and Social Research, Boston and Professor at the Faculty of Fine Arts, Batman University, Turkey.
+The project is developed and pursued by Magnus Ericson, Head of Applied Arts, IASPIS, responsible for the design, crafts and architecture programme, and Pelin Tan, Senior Researcher of the Center for Arts, Design and Social Research, Boston and Professor at the Faculty of Fine Arts, Batman University, Turkey.

 Urgent Pedagogies has been developed by Magnus Ericson and Pelin Tan with Roberta Burchardt, curator and Project Manager at IASPIS, and independent curator Michelle Song.
 The online platform has been designed and developed by graphic designer Johnny Chang.